DamilolaAjayi/DamilolaAjayi/README.md

 I'm Dami.

-- 👯 I’m looking to collaborate on building software as a Full Stack Developer.
-My stack is MERN, I also write backend in Java.
-- 🌱 I’m currently learning Ruby on Rails and it has become my favorite stack in my learning journey so far.
+- 👯 I currently build software with VueJS, Ruby on Rails, Java, and GraphQL.
 - ⚡ In my past job, I was an Energy Systems Designer doing 3D modeling, and PV Systems Sizing.

 Let's connect on [Twitter](https://twitter.com/dtajayi)!.